canonical/ubuntu-core-docs/docs/en/serial-vault.md

 Generate the keys for signing serial and system-user assertions as follows:

 !!!
 Note:
-          The key must have no passphrase.
-Be sure to not enter a passphrase when prompted (press Enter) and when prompted to confirm the passphrase.

-!!!
-Note:
           Keys used for brand purposes are critically important assets that should not be lost.
 Snapcraft keys are created in ~/.snap/gnupg/.